unbit/uwsgi-docs/RackQuickstart.rst

 Once you feel confortable with the “uWSGI way” you can choose the best approach for your deployments.

 As an example, the tutorial makes use of the 'http' and 'rack' plugins.
-If you are using a modular build be sure to load the with the ``--plugins http,rack`` option
+If you are using a modular build be sure to load them with the ``--plugins http,rack`` option

 Your first Rack app
 *******************